2022 United States House of Representatives elections in Colorado

 The 2022 United States House of Representatives elections in Colorado were held on November 8, 2022, to elect the eight U.S. representatives from the state of Colorado, one from each of the state's eight congressional districts.
 The elections coincided with the Colorado gubernatorial election, as well as other elections to the U.S. House of Representatives, elections to the U.S. Senate, and various state and local elections.

 District boundaries were redrawn to ensure that the districts are apportioned based on data from the 2020 census, which added an eighth seat to Colorado's delegation.

 Statewide results

 District 1

 The 1st district includes almost all of Denver, as well as the enclaves of Glendale and Holly Hills.
 The district is very similar to its predecessor before 2020 redistricting.
-The incumbent is Democrat Diana DeGette, who was re-elected with 73.6% of the vote in 2020.
-She is running for re-election.
+The incumbent was Democrat Diana DeGette, who was re-elected with 73.6% of the vote in 2020.
+She was running for re-election.